 Great Expectations: How the Public and Parents–White, African American and Hispanic–View Higher Education, by John Immerwahr with Tony Foleno (May 2000, #00-2).
 This report by Public Agenda finds that Americans overwhelmingly see higher education as essential for success.
 Survey results are also available for the following states:

 Supplementary Analysis for Measuring Up 2000: An Exploratory Report, by Mario Martinez (November 2001, #01-3).
 Explores the relationships within and between the performance categories in Measuring Up 2000.

 Some Next Steps for States: A Follow-up to Measuring Up 2000, by Dennis Jones and Karen Paulson (June 2001, #01-2).
-Suggests a range of actions that states can take to bridge the gap between state performance identified in Measuring Up 2000 and the formulation of effective policy to improve performance in higher education.
+What are the next steps states can take to improve performance in higher education?
+This report provides an introduction to the kinds of actions states can take to bridge the gap between the performance areas identified in Measuring Up 2000 and the formulation of effective policy.

 A Review of Tests Performed on the Data in Measuring Up 2000, by Peter Ewell (June 2001, #01-1).
 Describes the statistical testing performed on the data in Measuring Up 2000 by the National Center for Higher Education Management Systems.

 Recent State Policy Initiatives in Education: A Supplement to Measuring Up 2000, by Aims McGuinness, Jr. (December 2000, #00-6).
 Highlights education initiatives that states have adopted since 1997-98.